leds-org/leds-tools-public/docs/tools/mdd/andes/project_managment.md

                                                       : Improve the Version of Andes

-    Improve documentation with  Class and State Diagrams <br> 25/10/2024 : Define Grammar for Class Diagram : Define Grammar for State Diagram
+    Documentation with Class and State Diagrams <br> 25/10/2024 : Define Grammar for Class Diagram : Define Grammar for State Diagram
                                                     : Implement the Grammars
                                                     : Publish new beta version of Andes : Validate with users
                                                     : Publish final version

-    Improve documentation with USe Case dependency Analysis <br> 1/11/2024 : Implement DSM in the use cases : Publish the DSM as a section of the documentation : Create a beta version
+    Documentation with dependency Analysis <br> 1/11/2024 : Implement DSM in the use cases : Publish the DSM as a section of the documentation : Create a beta version
                                             : Validate with the user